 3.8.
 TRANSPORT (INCLUDING VEHICLE LICENSING & PUBLIC BUS OPERATION)

-The role of the WRDM, as a Transport Authority, is to administer processes relating to public passenger transport in general.
+The WRDM, as a Transport Authority, administers processes relating to public passenger transport in general.
 The WRDM renders an administrative support service towards the Taxi and Learner Transport fraternity's in general.
-In addition, celebration of public transport month takes place in October of each year.
-The purpose thereof is to promote use of public passenger transport in an attempt to alleviate congestion on public roads.